wagtail-nest/wagtail-bakery/README.md

 Wagtail-bakery is built on top of [Django bakery](https://github.com/datadesk/django-bakery).
 Please read their [documentation](https://django-bakery.readthedocs.io/en/latest/) for detailed configuration and how to build default Django flat files.
 Yes.
 Wagtail-bakery is not limited to build Wagtail pages specifically, mixed content is possible!

+## Compatibility note

+As of July 2022, django-bakery lacks support for Django 4.x.
+You are advised to use Django 3.2.x (LTS).
+Alternatively, see [wagtail-freezer](https://github.com/gasman/wagtail-freezer) for a Django 4 compatible replacement.

 ## Features

 * Single management command that will build your Wagtail site out as flat files